secondl1ght/cipherchat/README.md

 4. run `yarn build` to build the application
 5. run `yarn preview` and the app will be served on `localhost:4173`

-To run in development mode you can skip steps 4 & 5 and instead run `yarn dev`.
+To run in development mode you can skip steps 4 & 5 and instead run `yarn dev` which will serve the app on `localhost:5173`.
+Note that the Service Worker will be unable to register in dev mode if you are using Firefox because that browser does not support [modules](https://web.dev/articles/es-modules-in-sw).

 ### Deploy Globally